-shipHeading: No issues found with the shipHeading.
+shipHeading: No issues identified with the shipHeading, however a few data points were found to be missing.

 PAR: No major issues were found with the port and starboard PAR sensors, however a few data points were marked as suspect for both the port and starboard PAR.